linux-integrity/ima-doc/ima-concepts.rst

 .evm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These keys (certificates) are signed by a key on the
+Only certificates signed by a key on the
 :ref:`dot-builtin-trusted-keys` or :ref:`dot-secondary-trusted-keys`
-keyring.
-Only certificates signed by a key on the
-:ref:`dot-builtin-trusted-keys` or
-:ref:`dot-secondary-trusted-keys` keyrings may be loaded onto the ``.evm``
+keyrings may be loaded onto the ``.evm`` keyring.
-keyring.

 ``.evm`` keys are loaded from ``/etc/keys/x509_evm.der`` at boot time
 using a dracut script calling :ref:`evmctl`.
 They cannot be compiled
 in.
-Additional keys can be loaded at run time using :ref:`evmctl`.
+Additional keys can be loaded at runtime using :ref:`evmctl`.

 Keys on the ``.evm`` keyring are used for